SiliconLabs/wiseconnect/examples/snippets/wlan/sntp_client/readme.md

 ## Purpose / Scope

-This application demonstrates how Silicon Labs device gets info from SNTP server.
-In this application, Silicon Labs device connects to Access Point in client mode and connects to SNTP server.
-After successful connection with SNTP server, application gets time and date info from SNTP server.
+This application demonstrates how a Silicon Labs device gets info from the SNTP server.
+In this application, the Silicon Labs device connects to the access point in client mode and connects to SNTP server.
+After successful connection with SNTP server, the application gets time and date info from SNTP server.

 ## Prerequisites / Setup Requirements

 ### Hardware Requirements

-- A Windows PC.
+- Windows PC
-- WiFi Access point with internet
+- WiFi access point with internet
 - SiWx91x Wi-Fi Evaluation Kit
 - SoC Mode:
   - Silicon Labs [BRD4388A](https://www.silabs.com/)